 - Be completed regularly throughout the triennium.

-Examples of educational activities include (see also the triennial CPD page):
+Examples of educational activities include (see also the additional CPD page):

 - Attending conferences